 Disciplinary Referrals: Individuals referred to Student Rights and Responsibilities (SRR) for liquor law, drug law and illegal weapons violations.
-The numbers include incidents that are reported via EWUPD incident reports and reports provided directly to OSRR from other members of the EWU community.
+The numbers include incidents that are reported via EWUPD incident reports and reports provided directly to SRR from other members of the EWU community.

-Domestic Violence: A felony or misdemeanor crime of violence committed by a current spouse or intimate partner of the victim; a person with whom the victim shares a child in common; a person that is cohabitating with or has cohabitated with the victim as a spouse or intimate partner; a person similarly situated to a spouse of the victim under the domestic or family violence laws of the State of Washington; or any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the State of Washington.
+Domestic Violence: A felony or misdemeanor crime of violence committed by a current spouse or intimate partner of the victim; a person with whom the victim shares a child in common; a person that is cohabitating with or has cohabitated with the victim as a spouse or intimate partner; adult persons related by blood or marriage; adult persons who are presently residing together or who have resided together in the past; and persons who have a biological or legal parent-child relationship; or any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the State of Washington or 34 U.S.C.
+12291(a)(8).

-[Under state law, the crime of domestic violence is defined in RCW 10.99.020(5) as including but not limited to any of the following crimes when committed by one family or household member against another: (a) Assault in the first degree; (b) Assault in the second degree; (c) Assault in the third degree; (d) Assault in the fourth degree; (e) Drive-by shooting; (f) Reckless endangerment); (g) Coercion; (h) Burglary in the first degree; (i) Burglary in the second degree; (j) Criminal trespass in the first degree; (k) Criminal trespass in the second degree; (l) Malicious mischief in the first degree; (m) Malicious mischief in the second degree; (n) Malicious mischief in the third degree; (o) Kidnapping in the first degree; (p) Kidnapping in the second degree; (q) Unlawful imprisonment; (r) Violation of the provisions of a restraining order, no-contact order, or protection order restraining or enjoining the person or restraining the person from going onto the grounds of or entering a residence, workplace, school, or day care, or prohibiting the person from knowingly coming within, or knowingly remaining within, a specified distance of a location; (s) Rape in the first degree; (t) Rape in the second degree; (u) Residential burglary; (v) Stalking; and (w) Interference with the reporting of domestic violence.]
+[Under state law, the crime of domestic violence is defined in RCW 10.99.020(5) as including but not limited to any of the following crimes when committed by one family or household member against another family or household member, or one intimate partner against another intimate partner: (a) Assault in the first degree; (b) Assault in the second degree; (c) Assault in the third degree; (d) Assault in the fourth degree; (e) Drive-by shooting; (f) Reckless endangerment); (g) Coercion; (h) Burglary in the first degree; (i) Burglary in the second degree; (j) Criminal trespass in the first degree; (k) Criminal trespass in the second degree; (l) Malicious mischief in the first degree; (m) Malicious mischief in the second degree; (n) Malicious mischief in the third degree; (o) Kidnapping in the first degree; (p) Kidnapping in the second degree; (q) Unlawful imprisonment; (r) Violation of the provisions of a restraining order, no-contact order, or protection order restraining or enjoining the person or restraining the person from going onto the grounds of or entering a residence, workplace, school, or day care, or prohibiting the person from knowingly coming within, or knowingly remaining within, a specified distance of a location; (s) Rape in the first degree; (t) Rape in the second degree; (u) Residential burglary; (v) Stalking; and (w) Interference with the reporting of domestic violence.]